waterlandlab/CluBCpG/docs/source/intro.rst

     While optional, it is **highly recommended** to install CluBCpG in a virtual environment.
     Create and activate that environment now.

-0. Create and activate python virtualenv
+0. (Optional) Create and activate python virtualenv

 .. code-block:: bash